Name: Lipochromis sp. "Matumbi hunter"

 Diet: piscavore (omnivore)

 Personal notes: I received a very nice colony of ten juvenile Lipochromis sp.
 "Matumbi hunter" from a fellow hobbyist in June of 2012.
 This is not the most exciting or attractive Victorian cichlid around, yet it is a bit different.
 It's a fairly peaceful fish that is always out and about.
 It swims to the top of the aquarium in anticipation of being fed just like my mbuna do.
 I never see the bulging or dark colored throat of a holding female, I just see that she isn't eating.
-When every matumbi hunter but one rushes to be fed but one, I know she is holding eggs.
+When every matumbi hunter but one rushes to be fed, I know she is holding eggs.

 Above is a young 3 inch (8 cm) dominant male Lipochromis sp.
 "Matumbi hunter"